STAFF NEWS & ANALYSIS

 Any effort towards survival is the most basic form of wealth creation.

-Labor is a key element in creating any wealth.
+Of course, just feeding yourself requires labor.
 Even cupping your hands together to draw water from a stream is labor.
 And it is required to survive.
-That is a rudimentary form of wealth trickling down your throat.
+That is a basic form of wealth trickling down your throat.

 But wealth also requires property.
 In order to drink that life-sustaining water, you must hold exclusive rights over that water, at that moment.

-Your labor turned a previously unclaimed natural resource into your property.
+Your labor (cupping your hands together) turned a previously unclaimed natural resource (water) into your property.
 And that raised your standard of living… from dehydrating to death, to being quenched.

 In a complex economy, you don’t have to do all the labor yourself.
 You don’t even have to own all the property that you use to create wealth.